cloudmesh-project/reu-2014/doc/source/README.rst

 This repository is for coordinating the activities done as part of the Summer REU 2014.

-Each student team will maintain a page in which the team reports:
+Each student team will maintain a page in which the team reports on the

+:Progress:
+   a list of items that have been done

+:Plans:
+   a list of items that are planed

+:Problems:
+   a list of items that pose problems

+Students may also aske themselfs each week the following questions to meaningfully update the Progress, plans, and problems categories:

 * What has been done this week?
 * What has been not achieved this week?
 * What is planed for next week?

-Additionally you may want to think and answer the following:

 * How did the work this week help achieve the overal goal?

   * How did it contribute to the ppt?